 by Karen Campbell, specialist in personalised nutrition for endurance runners from beginners to professionals.

-Between 30%-65% of runners will suffer, with cramping, bloating and loose bowel movements being the most frequent symptoms2
+Between 30%-65% of runners will suffer from some sort of GI distress; with cramping, bloating and loose bowel movements being the most frequent symptoms2

 The 3 main causes of GI problems are: